 - Thin tires

-Mongoose is here again with another budget mountain bike, which they call the Impasse.
-This is a splendid choice if you are looking for your first mountain bike because it has all the features and functionality of a premium trail thrasher despite its entry-level components.
+Mongoose is here again with another budget mountain bike which they call the Excursion.
+This is a great choice if you are looking for your first mountain bike because it has all the features and functionality of a premium trail thrasher despite its entry-level components.

 - Aggressive geometry

-- Decent braking power
+- Weak braking

 But this also means it can take some serious beating.
-This also comes in 3 different sizes, which are 17, 19, and 21.
+This also comes in 3 different sizes which are 17, 19, and 21.